-The Agency's determination to discontinue the Appellant's Safety Net Assistance and Food Stamps on the grounds that Appellant refused to cooperate or participate in the assessment process was not correct and is reversed.
+The Agency's determination to discontinue the Appellant's Public Assistance and Food Stamps on the grounds that Appellant refused to comply with work experience requirements was not correct and is reversed.

-1. The Agency is directed to continue the Appellant's grant of Safety Net Assistance and to restore any assistance withheld as a result of the Agency's action retroactive to the date of discontinuance.

-2. The Agency is directed to continue the Appellant's Food Stamp benefits and to restore benefits withheld as a result of the Agency's action retroactive to the date of discontinuance.
+- 1. The Agency is directed to reinstate the Appellant's Public Assistance grant and to restore any assistance withheld as a result of the Agency's action retroactive to the date of discontinuance. - 2.
+The Agency is directed to reinstate the Appellant's Food Stamp benefits and to restore benefits withheld as a result of the Agency's action retroactive to the date of discontinuance.

 Should the Agency need additional information from the Appellant in order to comply with the above directives, it is directed to notify the Appellant promptly in writing as to what documentation is needed.
-If such information is required, the Appellant must provide it to the Agency promptly to facilitate such compliance.
+If such information is requested, the Appellant must provide it to the Agency promptly to facilitate such compliance.